Sunday, November 22, 2009

 For a good portion of her adult life, Serelda lived with her mother, Jerusa, and her sister, Amanda.

 ROBBED OF THEIR HOME.
-About 1896 or later (the period of King Christenberry's death), Serelda and her children experienced what Laura Turpin has described as "the worst robbin' case I've ever heard tell of":
+Serelda and her children experienced what Laura Turpin has described as "the worst robbin' case I've ever heard tell of."
+The timing of this incident is not known.

 Serelda and her children lived in several different places, and it seems that for awhile King Christenberry and perhaps one or two other wealthy men supplied Serelda and her children with whatever they needed.
 "We had money as far as that went," Laura recalls.
 However, in one single day their situation drastically changed.